Jump to:

 - 1 small bunch flat leaf parsley*

-- 1 tsp salt (plus more to salt the boiling water)
+- 1 teaspoon salt plus more to salt the boiling water

 Instructions

-4. Bring salted water to boil (about 5 quarts with 1/2 tbsp salt) and using a slotted spoon gently drop the dumplings into the water.
+- Bring salted water to boil (about 5 quarts with ½ tablespoon salt) and using a slotted spoon gently drop the dumplings into the water.
 Lower the heat to medium and simmer for 15 to 20 minutes.
 Remove from the water with a slotted spoon and set onto a warm plate.
 Garnish with chopped parsley.

 I love everything about these dumplings!
 Such a tasty side carb with so many dishes 🙂